Is it possible to grow your own peppers indoors? Definitely! But you’ll probably need grow lights to do that.

 HLG Quantum Boards (QBs) are the perfect choice for peppers.
-More than that, they’re great for all heavy-flowering and fruiting high-light plants.
+They’re great for all heavy-flowering and fruiting high-light plants.

-These grow come in DIY kits, which means you need to assemble the light yourself.
+These grow lights come in DIY kits, which means you need to assemble the light yourself.

 If you don’t like assembling stuff, you can look at the other grow light recommendation below.